 We’ve put together a free guide that exposes the worst next-gen bots, reveals how they target online ticketing, and shares best practices on beating bad bots.

-Get my Beating Bad Bots guide
+Get your Beating Bad Bots guide to learn how to restore fairness to ticketing

 A 3-minute timeout period will stress your users out.
 Plus, it will result in lots of fans being kicked out of the ticketing flow before they even have their tickets.